US STOCKS-Wall St drops after two-day advance; jobs data mixed

 A number of retail shares fell after reporting December sales and providing profit forecasts.

-Bed, Bath & Beyond dropped 7 percent to $73.90 and was the S&P 500's biggest percentage decliner after the retailer forecast fourth-quarter earnings at the low end of expectations.
+Bed, Bath & Beyond dropped 7.8 percent to $73.24 as the worst-performing S&P 500 component after the retailer forecast fourth-quarter earnings at the low end of expectations.

 * Dow down 0.15 pct, S&P up 0.12 pct, Nasdaq up 0.36 pct (Updates to late afternoon)